PACT Trainers

 Kate Iwi

-Kate has worked in the field of Domestic Violence for twenty years.
-She worked for many years at the Domestic Violence Intervention Project in London, assessing and working with men wishing to address their violence to partners.
-As well as working with perpetrators both individually and in groups, she has facilitated fathering groups, linked women's support groups and undertaken therapeutic work with children.
-She has been developing, undertaking and supervising family courts risk assessments since 1999 and for 5 years managed the Stephen's Place Childrens Centre and Al-aman - a specialist DV project for Arabic speaking communities.
+Kate Iwi has worked in the field of Child Protection and Domestic Violence where she has worked for the past thirty years.
+As well as working with perpetrators both individually and in groups, she has run co-run fathering groups, linked women’s groups and undertaken therapeutic work with children.
+She has been developing, undertaking and supervising family courts risk assessments in the UK since 1999 and for 5 years managed DVIP’s Children’s Services & Al-aman – a specialist DV project for Arabic speaking communities.
+For 7 years from 2008 she ran RESPECT’s young people’s services addressing violence and abuse used by teenagers in their close relationships and wrote the Respect Young People’s programme which has been rolled out and gain a solid evidence base across many sites in the UK.
+In 2000 Kate wrote a manual for Domestic Violence Interventions which is used by a number of projects around the UK and Europe.

 Dr Chris Newman